 To make things a little simpler, we have pulled together a list of common electric car terminology to help you identify the different types of electric vehicles, charging currents and the many forms of EV charging points.

 An ‘EV’ is simply an acronym for ‘electric vehicle’.
 However, there are a few variants of electric vehicles and their accompanying terminology to get to grips with.

 BEV (battery electric vehicle): A battery electric vehicle is powered solely powered by an all-electric powertrain.

-Hybrid electric vehicle: A hybrid electric vehicle combines an electric motor and an internal combustion engine (sometimes referred to as ICE) that charges the battery as well as powering the car when needed.
+HEV (hybrid electric vehicle): A hybrid electric vehicle combines an electric motor and an internal combustion engine (sometimes referred to as ICE) that charges the battery as well as powering the car when needed.

-PHEV (plug-in hybrid electric vehicle): A plug-in hybrid electric vehicle are very similar to a regular hybrid, however the electric system in the vehicle can be charged via a mains connection.
+PHEV (plug-in hybrid electric vehicle): A plug-in hybrid electric vehicle is very similar to a regular hybrid, however the electric system in the vehicle can be charged via a mains connection.

 ICE (internal combustion engine): A vehicle with a traditional internal combustion engine are powered by petrol, diesel, biofuels or even natural gases.
 ICEs are significantly more efficient and have lower emissions than these from decades ago.
 However, their fundamental purpose, i.e. burning fuel to create power, remains the same.

 Self-Charging Hybrid: “There is no such thing as a self-charging hybrid” according to Martyn Lewis of EV News Daily.
 Self-charging is an often-used term for HEVs but is misleading because any charge generated for the battery must come (directly or as a by-product) from the consumption of fossil fuels.

 Types of Current